When Boundaries Feel Like a Threat: Understanding Power & Control in Relationships

 Recognize red flags, restore safety, and communicate your needs with clarity and care

-In relationships, disagreements are inevitable.
+In relationships, disagreements are inevitable, but recognizing controlling behavior in relationships early can help you maintain healthy boundaries and safety.
 Its not about avoiding disagreements all together, but instead focusing on how we navigate them.
 Sometimes, what seems like a difference of opinion can actually be a red flag... especially when it involves power, control, or the disregard of personal boundaries.

 What is controlling behavior?